 Does that paint an accurate picture of what a car is like to drive and, more importantly, own?
 Probably not, which is why, selflessly, I’m running an IONIQ 5 on the Electrifying long term fleet.
 Unlike some of the cars on the fleet, this hasn’t been supplied by a manufacturer for assessment.
-It’s my car and I plan to keep it for as long as can keep up the repayments.
+It’s my car and I plan to keep it for as long as I can keep up the repayments.
 Might be 2024, might be next month.

 RXL was ordered just at the start of the ‘great electric car wait’.
 Although the eight month lag from order to delivery felt like a lifetime, it’s actually not bad by late 2022 standards.
 Being a little old-school in these matters, I chose to order it from the Hyundai dealer in my town rather than a vast multi-brand franchise.

-All was okay (don’t expect week-by-week updates) until the handover, which I’m said to say was pretty hopeless.
-It wasn’t the fault of the young woman tasked with completing the deal, but if was new to electric, I’d have driven out of the showroom without the faintest idea of how to charge, how to monitor my usage or anything.
+All was okay (don’t expect week-by-week updates) until the handover, which I’m sad to say was pretty hopeless.
+It wasn’t the fault of the young woman tasked with completing the deal, but if I was new to electric, I’d have driven out of the showroom without the faintest idea of how to charge, how to monitor my usage or anything.
 She wasn’t able to demonstrate the infotainment system because ‘we aren’t allowed to get into cars because of Covid’ and the 30 minute handover session amounted to little more than a sales pitch for a service package and paint protection.

 Call me an old romantic, but collecting a new car should be an utterly joyous occasion and not like dealing with a hire car desk at the airport.